Radcliffe Line: Malda District

 Another disputed decision made by Radcliffe was the division of the Malda district of Bengal.
 The district overall had a slight Muslim majority, but was divided and most of it, including Malda town, went to India.
 The district remained under East Pakistan administration for 3–4 days after 15 August 1947.
 It was only when the award was made public that the Pakistani flag was replaced by the Indian flag in Malda.

 Khulna and Murshidabad Districts

 The Khulna District (with a marginal Hindu majority of 51%) was given to East Pakistan in lieu of the Murshidabad district (with a 70% Muslim majority), which went to India.
 However, the Pakistani flag remained hoisted in Murshidabad for three days until it was replaced by the Indian flag on the afternoon of 17 August 1947.

 Karimganj

 The Sylhet district of Assam joined Pakistan in accordance with a referendum.
 However, the Karimganj sub-division (with a Muslim majority) was separated from Sylhet and given to India, where it became a district in 1983.
-As of the 2001 Indian census, Karimganj district now has a Muslim majority of 52.3%.
+As of the 2001 Indian census, Karimganj district continues to have a Muslim majority, and as of 2001 it was 52.3%.